Mwangwego script: Development and dissemination

 The idea for a Malawian script came on November 10, 1977, in Paris, when Mwangwego discovered that there are various writing systems in the world, and thought that words meaning "to write" in Malawian languages were evidence that they once had a script of their own.

 The Mwangwego script was created in 1979, with additional symbols created up to 1997 by Mwangwego.
 This was further revised until it was eventually finalised in 2003.
 The script was launched with significant publicity especially with an audience from Malawian Minister of Youth, Sports and Culture, Mr Kamangadazi Chambalo, was quoted as saying:

 Mwangwego script is in itself history in the making.
 Irrespective of how it is going to be received by the public nationwide, the script is bound to go in the annals of our history as a remarkable invention.

 The first person to learn the script was Mwandipa Chimaliro; ten other students that year learned the script as well who went on to teach others.
 In 2007 the Mwangwego Club was formed whose membership is open to those that have learned the script.
 As of 2012, there were about 395 people using it.
 Only one book has ever been published using the script which is A Malawi Tili Pati ("Malawians, where are we?") by Nolence Mwangwego himself in Chichewa in 2011.
 Mwangwego continues to hold public lectures and exhibitions in academic institutions and teach the script.

 Encoding

-As of 2018, the script has not yet been recognised by the ISO 15924 standard; however, the Script Encoding Initiative is working to have it included and there is a proposal to include its characters in Unicode.
+Mwangwego was accepted for Unicode support in 2026.

+The Mwangwego block is set for the range U+16E00..16E3F.